-10 Things Not to Say at the Thanksgiving Table, and What to Say Instead
+10 Things You Shouldn't Say at the Thanksgiving Table, and What to Say Instead

 Two topics seem to dominate the morning shows during Thanksgiving week: what is the most fattening thing on the table, and how to create the most decadent holiday menu.
 Is it just me, or does it seem counterproductive to dish on the heart-attack-inducing fat and calories in sausage stuffing while also talking about how to make the very best stuffing?